Limited Edition Fresh Coast Film Festival: Traverse City / Art Print Poster by Geoffrey Holstad

 Holstad is a Michigan-born art director, designer, lake surfer, and trail runner who currently lives most of the year in the small, mystic mountain town of Ojai, California.
 He has worked for over a decade as a Senior Art Director on product at Patagonia, focusing primarily on Trail Running, Mountain Bike, and Kids products.
 At Patagonia and in his off-hours, Holstad has collaborated with dozens of grassroots environmental organizations on creative strategy-building, many based in his heart’s home of the Great Lakes.
 Prior to working at Patagonia, he founded and directed Cabin-Time (501c3), a roaming creative residency to remote places.

-Holstad and his wife Sarah Darnell (a fellow Michigan-born Patagonia designer) will be attending the festival and return often to visit their Leelanau County cabin with their two daughters.
+Holstad and his wife Sarah Darnell (a fellow Michigan-born Patagonia designer) return often to visit their Leelanau County cabin with their two daughters.
 They are inspired to be part of thoughtfully preserving Leelanau’s natural landscapes, and to be working and playing in Michigan at the confluence of art, sport, and environmental action.

 Poster Signing Available at the free Artist Panel “A Convo with Geoffrey Holstad”